Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Due to their high levels of addiction, doctors take extreme caution when turning to them for treatment.

-However, studies and learned physicians indicate that with proper control and management, these narcotic painkillers can be incredibly beneficial when it comes to fibromyalgia related pain.
+However, studies and learned physicians indicate that with proper control and management, these narcotic painkillers can be incredibly beneficial when it comes to fibromyalgia-related pain.

-This is part of the reason why there is always a risk of over dosing with acetaminophen (see above).
+This is part of the reason why there is always a risk of overdosing with acetaminophen (see above).

 Tramadol for fibromyalgia